stephensoucie/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Stephen is a PhD student in the Applied Health Sciences faculty at the University of Waterloo.
-On campus, Stephen works with the UNs HeForShe initiative to facilitate monthly discussions with men around healthier ideas of manhood.
-Stephen recently wrote a chapter in the edited collection, Feminisms in Leisure Studies, which explored the #MeToo movement, millennial mobilization, and men's accountability.
-Prior to returning to academia, Stephen worked for four year as the co-ordinator of the Male Allies program, a public education initiative run by the Sexual Assault Support Centre of Waterloo Region (SASC).
+I am a PhD student in the Applied Health Sciences faculty at the University of Waterloo.
+My research seeeks to create healthier, more just communities.
+On campus, I work with the UNs HeForShe initiative as both a consultant and educator in the area of men and masculinities.
+Off campus, I work and volunteer with men in conflcit with the law through a number of restorative justice initatives.
+Prior to starting my PhD, I worked for four year as the co-ordinator of the Male Allies program, a public education initiative run by the Sexual Assault Support Centre of Waterloo Region (SASC).